apache/paimon/docs/content/how-to/querying-tables.md

 SET SESSION paimon.scan_timestamp_millis=1679486589444;
 SELECT * FROM t;

--- read the snapshot from specified datetime
--- Supported formats include：yyyy,yyyy-MM,yyyy-MM-dd, yyyy-MM-dd HH, yyyy-MM-dd HH:mm, yyyy-MM-dd HH:mm:ss, yyyy-MM-dd HH:mm:ss.SSS
+-- read the snapshot from specified timestamp string ,it will be automatically converted to timestamp in unix milliseconds -- Supported formats include：yyyy,yyyy-MM,yyyy-MM-dd, yyyy-MM-dd HH, yyyy-MM-dd HH:mm, yyyy-MM-dd HH:mm:ss, yyyy-MM-dd HH:mm:ss.SSS
 -- default local time zone,If you need to specify a time zone, please end with '/UTC{offset}',for example: 2023-12-11 12:12/UTC+8
-SET paimon.scan_datetime='2023-11-29 14:55';
+SET paimon.scan_timestamp='2023-11-29 14:55';
 SELECT * FROM t;
 ```